 With my purchase of a Look 555 in June 2008 I am slowly moving into Audax style riding albeit I suspect 1,200 km rides will be out of my league.

 My first foray into touring was in October 2007 when I led a weekend group ride of the Waterous Trail for the Perth Bushwalkers Club.
-Since then I have completed the first stage of the Munda Biddi Trail in April 2008, a tour from Geraldton to Perth in 2009 and in April 2010 my first 1,000 km tourer, Esperance to Perth and my biggest tour a 3,000 km ride into the Gascoyne.
-In October 2012 I completed my latest tour, an overnight revisit of the Waterous Trail.
+Since then I have completed the Munda Biddi Trail in December 2013 which I first rode in April 2008, a tour from Geraldton to Perth in 2009 and in April 2010 my first 1,000 km tourer, Esperance to Perth and my biggest tour a 3,000 km ride into the Gascoyne.

 This first tour (can you call a weekend ride a tour?) was on Joe the Boulder SE (since sold) and was a pannier ride.
 I fitted a set of Delta racks to Joe and used a pair of Deuter Rack Pack II panniers on the rear and a pair of Ortlieb Front Roller Classic panniers on the front.
 Picked these up for $105 landed in Perth still with the tags attached.
 What a bargain!